MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/hover-light.md

 ![Hover light example](images/HoverLight/HoverLight.jpg)

-For a material to be influenced by a `HoverLight`, the `Graphics Tools/Standard` or the `Graphics Tools/Standard Canvas` shader must be used and the *Hover Light* property must be enabled.
+For a material to be influenced by a `HoverLight`, the *Graphics Tools/Standard* or the *Graphics Tools/Standard Canvas* shader must be used and the *Hover Light* property must be enabled.

 >[!NOTE]
-> The `Graphics Tools/Standard` and `Graphics Tools/Standard Canvas` shaders supports up to two `HoverLight`s by default, but will scale to support four as more lights are added to the scene.
+> The *Graphics Tools/Standard* and *Graphics Tools/Standard Canvas* shaders support up to two `HoverLight`s by default but will scale to support four as more lights are added to the scene.

 ## Advanced usage